Welcome to Cadabam's Hospitals

 Constant avoidance of events, panic before meetings or physical symptoms such as nausea in social settings can indicate SAD.
 If work, school or relationships are affected, professional help is essential.
 These signs should not be ignored, as they can gradually worsen and impact your mental health, self-esteem, and social opportunities over time.

-Role of therapists and psychologists
+Role of Therapists and Psychologists

 Therapists guide individuals through personalised strategies.
 Sessions may include role-playing, cognitive restructuring or exposure planning, each tailored to build coping skills and long-term confidence.
 You don’t have to do this all by yourself.
 Therapists offer support, structure, and expertise, making the healing journey more manageable, effective, and focused on lasting change.